edenhoferMarco/java-rust-ffi/README.md

 This is the Java client which will use the functions from the rust-api
 ## rust-api
 This is the Rust lib which contains a set of functions for clients to use.
+## scripts
+Here are some bash scripts located which download and execute jextract to generate java code from the rust-api header file.

 # Development
 ## Build native image